Upper Dolpo Nepal Trek to Mustang on the Great Himalaya Trail

-Note from IMG Guide Adam Angel
+A note from IMG Guide Adam Angel

 Expedition Organization and Leadership

-International Mountain Guides ("IMG")
+International Mountain Guides (IMG)

-IMG is the oldest and most respected high-altitude climbing service in the world and its three principals, Eric Simonson, Phil Ershler, and George Dunn, have led and organized hundreds of expeditions worldwide since 1975.
-Each is an AMGA Certified Alpine Guide with Himalayan expedition experience including Everest, K2, Kangchenjunga, Shishapangma, and Cho Oyu.
-IMG's Himalayan mountaineering programs are organized and directed by Eric Simonson, one of the world's premiere expedition organizers.
-Under his direction IMG has conducted over forty Himalayan expeditions.
-His teams include a group of professionals and Sherpas who are the best in the business.
-Since 1990, over 540 IMG team members have summited the world's classic 8,000-meter peaks, including Everest, Lhotse, Cho Oyu and Shishapangma.
+IMG is the oldest and most respected high-altitude climbing service in the world and its Himalayan mountaineering programs are organized and directed by Eric Simonson.
+Their teams include a group of professionals and Sherpas who are the best in the business.
+Since 1990, we have conducted over 60 Himalayan 8000 meter expeditions and over 800 IMG team members have summited the world's classic 8,000-meter peaks, including Everest, Lhotse, Cho Oyu and Shishapangma.

-Our goal is to minimize risk while helping as many team members as possible reach their goal, and we invest in the people and equipment that will make this happen.
-We value our reputation as the premiere international climbing company, and we only put programs in place that measure up to our own high standards.
-If you would like to join a world-class team, we encourage you to contact us to discuss your goals and qualifications and secure an exciting role for yourself on our expedition!
+IMG leads the way!
+Our goal is to minimize risk while helping as many members as possible reach their goal, and we invest in the logistics and manpower to make this possible.
+We will not sit back and let other teams do the work.
+Invariably, our IMG Sherpas are part of the rope fixing efforts and the first team to the summit, preparing the route for future summit bids.
+We value our reputation as one of the premiere international climbing companies.
+If you would like to join a world-class team on Everest, we encourage you to contact us to discuss your goals and qualifications for membership in the IMG Everest team!

 Ang Jangbu and the IMG Sherpa Team

-A veteran of dozens of expeditions and an Everest summiter, Ang Jangbu has worked with Eric Simonson on every IMG Himalayan program since 1991 and is a very popular leader.
+A veteran of dozens of expeditions and an Everest summiter, Ang Jangbu has worked on every IMG Himalayan program since 1991 and is a very popular leader.
 Ang Jangbu Sherpa and his staff put together one of the very best Sherpa teams for IMG.
 We are proud to have a group of Sherpas working for us who are among the best paid, best led, best equipped, and best trained in the business.